TracePro

 TracePro is a commercial optical engineering software program for designing and analyzing optical and illumination systems.
 The program's graphical user interface (GUI) is 3D CAD-based creating a virtual prototyping environment to perform software simulation before manufacture.

 History

-Developed by Lambda Research Corporation of Littleton, Massachusetts, USA, under an SBIR grant from NASA, the program has been in continual development since 1994.
+Developed by Lambda Research Corporation of Westford, Massachusetts, USA, under an SBIR grant from NASA, the program has been in continual development since 1994.
 NASA uses the program in its next-generation integrated design manufacturing approach as detailed in NASA's Spinoff magazine.

 Markets

 TracePro is used in the aerospace, defense, lighting, display, biomedical and illumination markets.
 It has been used in many projects for designing and analyzing all types of optical/illumination systems ranging from stray light suppression in telescopes and cameras to biomedical applications to LED modeling and solar collector modeling.

 In the aerospace market, TracePro is best known for its stray light analysis capabilities.
 The program was used to analyze the FIRST Telescope, James Webb Space Telescope, the Mars Rover cameras, Long-Range Reconnaissance Imager (LORRI) and the Terrestrial Planet Finder Coronagraph.